merce-github/Z2Z4AdditiveCodes/README.txt

 "Z2Z4-Additive Codes"  consists  of five  files  written in the Magma language.
-Please send your  bug reports to Combinatorics, Coding and  Security Group (CCSG)  at support-ccsg@deic.uab.cat or if it is a Magma problem to magma-trouble (magma@maths.usyd. edu.au).
+Please send your  bug reports to Combinatorics, Coding and  Security Group (CCSG)  at ccsg@eines.uab.cat or if it is a Magma problem to magma-trouble (magma@maths.usyd. edu.au).
 See the section below.